oleksiyk/kafka/README.md

 ### Assignment strategies

 no-kafka provides two built-in strategies:
-* `GroupConsumer.ConsistentAssignment` which is based on a consisten hash ring and so provides consistent assignment across consumers in a group based on supplied `metadata.id` and `metadata.weight` options.
+* `Kafka.ConsistentAssignment` which is based on a consisten hash ring and so provides consistent assignment across consumers in a group based on supplied `metadata.id` and `metadata.weight` options.
-* `GroupConsumer.RoundRobinAssignment` simple assignment strategy (default).
+* `Kafka.RoundRobinAssignment` simple assignment strategy (default).

-Using `GroupConsumer.ConsistentAssignment`:
+Using `Kafka.ConsistentAssignment`:
 ```javascript
 var strategies = {
     strategy: 'TestStrategy',